 By December 1, 2018 (the “Interim Compliance Date”), Permit Holders will have to ensure that every Worker at every Covered Building Site has completed at least 30 hours of safety training (“the “Interim Worker Safety Training Mandate”).
-An OSHA-30 card will be the standard during an interim period from December 1, 2018 to May 1, 2019.
+An OSHA-30 card will be the standard during an interim period from December 1, 2018 to the Final Compliance Date.
 During this interim period, a Worker who has completed the OSHA-10 will be able to obtain a temporary card that will allow them to complete the rest of their OSHA-30 while they are working at the Covered Building Site.

-By the Final Compliance Date, which will most likely be May 1, 2019, the DOB Task Force will have determined the “Final Safety Training Mandate”.
+By the Final Compliance Date - which is still to be determined but will most likely be sometime in 2019 - the DOB Task Force will have determined the "Final Safety Training Mandate".
 According to Local Law 196, the Final Safety Training Mandate must be between 40 and 55 hours.
 By the Final Completion Date, Permit Holders will have to ensure that each Worker has either an OSHA SST card or a temporary OSHA SST card.
 Limited SST cards will no longer suffice.

 In addition to the Safety Training Card Mandate, by December 1, 2018, the Permit Holder will have to comply with the “Superintendent Training Mandate”.
 The Permit Holder will have to document that at least one person at the job site has a SST supervisor card, specifically every worker who is serving as construction superintendent, or as site safety manager, site safety coordinator, concrete safety manager, or otherwise “a competent person at such site” (the “Superintendent”).